By Suzie Rodriguez

 Looking at campground maps for inland parks, such as Spring Lake Regional Park and backpacking sites at Hood Mountain Regional Park offers good information.
 Parks staff wants campers to have as much insight as possible before making the reservation.
 And, before you go, it’s always a good idea to check the Regional Parks camping page to make sure conditions haven’t changed.

 A few reminders from rangers:

 - If you have specific questions about a site or campground, call Regional Parks' office at (707) 565-2267 from 10 a.m. to 3 p.m.
 Monday-Friday to talk to a reservations agent.

 - Remember, a Regional Parks membership includes one free night of camping, which is a $35 value.
 To reserve your free night, you'll need to book by phone or in person.

 - One family can book two campsites under the same name.
 If you're hoping for two sites next to each other, you'll definitely want to book as far ahead as possible.

-- Occupancy is limited to 8 people per campsite (except for group sites.)
+- Occupancy is limited to eight people per campsite.